Hollahard/Portfolio_Projects/README.md

-List will be project I've done with using MS Excel.
+A few projects I have done will be posted here.